 What can the Students' Union do?

-Although we are confident that all ECs that need to be approved by the University do get approved, we understand that sometimes it can be difficult to know how to submit your ECs, and what evidence you might need, what implications this has on your studies, and when you should be applying.
+We understand that sometimes it can be difficult to know how to submit your ECs, and what evidence you might need, what implications this has on your studies, and when you should be applying.

 So, either come along to one of our drop-ins or email firstname.lastname@example.org and one of our advisors will be able to help you navigate the process.